Intel Processors Generations List 2019

 Intel Core i7

 This is the best available processor in the consumer market now.
 You can see three variants.
-In laptops, it is Dual core in normal laptops or slim ultrabooks and Quad core too in the MacBook Pro and in other heavy laptops like Alienware etc.
+In laptops, it is Dual core in normal laptops or slim ultrabooks and Quad core too in the MacBook Pro and in other heavy laptops like Alienware, etc.

 While in a desktop you will see the Quad core or Octa-core too.
-In i7 there is also the hyperthreading enabled by which the OS consider it as a double core processor.
+In i7 there is also the hyperthreading enabled by which the OS considers it as a double core processor.
 This will enable the laptop system to work more efficiently.

 In core i7, there is a much more enough cache memory, till 8 MB.
 So use Intel Core i7 if you do heavy work on the laptop.
 Like heavy tasking, using 3D graphics or ultra-high gaming etc. So, in this case, you should buy a Core i7 processor.